wzyskq/ch32v307vct6-project-template/README.en.md

 **Option 1**

-Open `CH32V307VCT6.code-workspace` in VSCode.
+Open VSCode with the `CH32V307VCT6.code-workspace` workspace file.
 After EIDE recognizes the project, open the `.eide\eide.yml` file, and change the last line from `uploader: Custom` to `uploader: OpenOCD`.
 Then, follow the VSCode prompts to reload and update EIDE before compiling and flashing.
 (Ensure EIDE toolchain and OpenOCD paths are already configured.)

 **Option 2**

-Open `CH32V307VCT6.code-workspace` in VSCode.
+Open VSCode with the `CH32V307VCT6.code-workspace` workspace file.
 Modify the OpenOCD path in the `download.cmd` (For Mac/Linux, you need to manually convert it) script located in the root directory to match your local path.
 Then compile and flash.
 (Ensure EIDE toolchain and OpenOCD paths are already configured.)

 **Explanation:**

-The author encountered an issue with Option 1 where flashing succeeds but verification fails, requiring a 20-second wait (even though the program is already flashed and running before the wait).
+I encountered an issue with Option 1 where flashing succeeds but verification fails, requiring a 20-second wait (even though the program is already flashed and running before the wait).
 Therefore, a custom flashing script `download.cmd` was written to skip the verification process.
 If Option 1 works fine for you, it is still recommended to use that option.

 ## Project Structure